Motukawa Power Station: Changes in ownership

 As a result of the restructuring of the New Zealand electricity sector in the early 1990s the Taranaki Electric Power Board merged with the electricity department of the New Plymouth City Council (trading as New Plymouth Energy) on 7 May 1993 to form Taranaki Energy Ltd.

 In 1995 Taranaki Energy Ltd merged with Powerco.

 The introduction of the Electricity Industry Reform Act in 1998 required New Zealand's electricity companies to separate their network and retail businesses.
-As a result, Powerco having elected to remain a network company sold its five power stations (which including Motukawa) to Trustpower.
+As a result, Powerco having elected to remain a network company sold its five power stations (which including Motukawa) to Manawa Energy.

 Improvements

-In 2005 Trustpower installed a weir and a 200 kW in-race generator in the canal, adjacent to the Mangaotea Road to take advantage of the natural fall in the canal system.
+In 2005 Manawa Energy installed a weir and a 200 kW in-race generator in the canal, adjacent to the Mangaotea Road to take advantage of the natural fall in the canal system.
 In 2007 pumps were installed to lift water about four metres up out of the Mangaotea Stream to contribute extra flow into the canal and hence through the generators.
 These improvements added to the scheme's power output.